Mature Masculine

 Fear: Clings out of worry, not love.

 His control comes from deep fear of abandonment.
-He tries to lock love down instead of letting it breathe and grow naturally.
+He tries to lock love down instead of letting it breathe.

 Love as Lockdown

-He doesn't love—he locks down.
+Rigid Romeo doesn't really love.
+He locks down.
 His devotion is a security system.
-His commitment is surveillance rather than celebration of connection.
+His commitment is surveillance, not celebration.

-There was lightness once—spontaneity, joy, freedom.
+There was lightness once.
+Spontaneity, joy, freedom.
 He killed it with seriousness.
-His devotion strangled the aliveness it was meant to protect.
+His devotion strangled the aliveness it meant to protect.
 The relationship is now secure and dead.
+What began as something warm became something managed.

 He thinks he's protecting the relationship.
-He's suffocating it slowly and methodically.
-The tighter he grips, the more life drains out of it.
+He's suffocating it.
+The tighter he grips, the more life drains out.

 Gifts of the Rigid Romeo

-The Infinite Player sometimes falls into his Seducer shadow—charming without commitment.
+The Infinite Player sometimes falls into his Seducer shadow: charming without commitment.
 The Rigid Romeo's devotion can restore balance.
-Channeled right, his energy provides the depth and commitment love needs.
-The challenge is devoting with freedom, not control or fear.
+Channeled right, his energy provides the container love needs.
+The challenge is devoting with freedom, not control.

 Recognizing the Rigid Romeo

-In Relationships: Jealousy and possessiveness, demanding constant reassurance, controlling a partner's freedom, unable to be playful or spontaneous in intimate moments.
+In Relationships: Jealousy and possessiveness.
+Demanding constant reassurance.
+Controlling a partner's freedom and social connections.
+Unable to be playful or spontaneous.

-In Work: Rigid about agreements, unable to adapt, demanding loyalty tests, suspicious of colleagues without cause.
+In Work: Rigid about agreements.
+Unable to adapt when circumstances shift.
+Demanding loyalty tests.
+Suspicious of colleagues without cause.

 In Self-Talk: "If they loved me, they'd..."
 "I need to know where this is going."
 "Play is for people who aren't serious about love."